-The annual average runoff from the river is about 2.4 million acre-feet, of which approximately 12% is diverted from the lower Yuba River by the Yuba Water Agency and local irrigation districts to provide water to farmers who raise:
+The annual average runoff into the river is about 2.4 million acre-feet, of which approximately 12 percent is diverted from the lower Yuba River by Yuba Water Agency and local irrigation districts to provide water to farmers who raise:

 - Other Crops

 The lower Yuba River is one of California’s signature anadromous fish streams, supporting Chinook salmon and steelhead.
 It is also one of the few Central Valley rivers with no salmon hatcheries.

 The Yuba River produced the greatest amount of gold out of any stream in the United States, but at the turn of the century, panning was no longer profitable, and silt was clogging the channel from Smartsville to Marysville.
 Beginning when the gold hunt flourished, settlers created farms on the fertile valley floor and began tapping the river for an even richer load of irrigation water to irrigate their fields.